 Happy New Year!
-How was your holiday season?
+How were your holidays?
 We are finally back home and excited about a new year.
 It feels really good.
 2012 was a good year, but I am excited to start fresh.
-I am in the middle of wrapping up loose 2012 ends, clearing my desk to make room for new tasks, and clearing out my studio space to begin shooting new shiny things.
-I have also been making pots of this healthy detox soup.
-It makes me feel so much lighter after a couple of months of overindulging.
-This soup is definitely a great way to help get rid of the post-holiday toxins.
+I am in the middle of wrapping up loose ends by clearing my desk to make room for new tasks and purging out my studio space to begin shooting new tasty recipes.
+I have also been making pots and pots of this healthy detox soup.
+It makes me feel so much lighter after holiday overindulging.
+This soup recipe is definitely a great way to help get rid of the post-holiday toxins.

 Every new year we talk about our goals.
 I am completely behind on setting any, as of yet; but, Lenny is great at it.
 He has a whole slew of them.
 I admire him for that.
 I feel like a lazy lump.
 We did talk about how we really need to get fit this year.
 We feel that being over our 40s puts us at a bigger disadvantage.
 I feel like with 46 years itching up on me, I really need to get into better shape.
 And it is harder for both of us; going through menopause (already) makes it a huge struggle, and Lenny finds it is tough to get that “climber’s body” back being mid-40.